NikolaiVukov21/Shellfish_project_2024/README.md

-# Detecting the Multiple States of Oyster Activity and Orientation using Deep Learnng Image Processing and Computer Vision Algorithin
+# Detecting the Multiple States of Oyster Activity and Orientation using Deep Learnng Image Processing and Computer Vision Algorithim

 ## This research project was done and improved at Salisbury university as part of teh NSF REU Summer 2024 Program:
 -[Salisbury University Website](https://www.salisbury.edu/)